Bunscoil Bhríde, Rathangan, Co. Kildare

 Bunscoil Bhríde is a Catholic primary school under the patronage of the Bishop of Kildare and Leighlin.

-At present, the teaching staff is comprised of an administrative principal, eleven mainstream class teachers, three Special Education Teachers, two full-time Special Needs Assistants (SNAs) and one part-time SNA.
+At present, the teaching staff is comprised of an administrative principal, eleven mainstream class teachers, three Special Education Teachers and two full-time Special Needs Assistants (SNAs).

 The school enrols girls from Junior Infants to Sixth Class.